perladvent/perldotcom/content/article/bang-bang.md

 ## startperl

-We would not be complete about perl shebang without discussing a bit about the config variable `$Congig{startperl}`.
+This article would not be complete without discussing a bit about the config variable `$Congig{startperl}`.
 This variable comes from _Config.pm_  that provides information about configuration environment (which you also see with `perl -V`):

 ```bash
 $ perl -e 'use Config; print $Config{startperl}'